Ypertex/blog/content/articles/innovation-in-transformation/index.md

 It can also lead to interesting impressions:

-> We're so busy transforming the organization.
+> We're too busy transforming the organization.
 How am I supposed to find the time to innovate on top of the transformation?

 > Yes, innovation is important.
-We should go back to it once the ongoing transformation permits it.
+We should get back to it once the ongoing transformation permits it.

 The conventional wisdom seems to be that innovation and transformation are largely separate topics.
 But are they?